mathgladiator/adama-lang/docs/docs/reference-constructor.md

 ## Diving Into Details

 Constructors can also accept a ```client``` and message argument.
-For instance, the following is a more representive constructor.
+For instance, the following is a more representative constructor.

 ```adama
 message Arg {